csound-flossmanual/csound-floss/book/01-a-digital-audio.md

     measured in seconds.

--   **Frequency**: The number of cycles or periods per second, measured in Hertz.
+-   **Frequency**: The number of cycles or periods per second, measured in Hertz (Hz).
 If a sound has a frequency of 440 Hz it completes 440 cycles every second.
 Read more about frequency in the [next chapter](01-b-pitch-and-frequency.md).

 -   **Phase:** This is the starting point of a waveform.
-    This can be expressed in degrees or in radians.
+    It can be expressed in degrees or in radians.
 A complete cycle of a waveform will cover 360 degrees or 2π radians.
 A sine with a phase of 90° or π/2 results in a cosine.